cryck/sticker-composer/README.md

 # Welcome to the CS2 sticker composer tool

-You can use the tool here: https://cs-sticker.com/
+You were able to use the tool from February 2024 to mid-March here https://cs-sticker.com/.
+The domains have been sold to a new owner.

 ## Run locally